felix1805/Felixs-MVC-Blog-Website/README.md

 ## Description

-This application was designed to funcion as a blog posting website.
+This application was designed to function as a blog posting website.
 The user accesses a local server that is launched and then allows for creating and editing blog posts.
 Once a post has been created, a user can then add, modify or delete individual comments on an individual post.
 A user authentication portal allows individual users to create a login profile which then adds the above functionality.

 ## Table of Contents